k2view-academy/K2View-Academy/articles/TDM/tdm_implementation/11e_pre_and_post_execution_processes.md

 #### Adding an Execution Note to the Task's Entities

-A new Actor has been added in TDM V9.4: **EntityExecutionNote**.
+A new Actor, **EntityExecutionNote**, has been introduced in TDM V9.4.
 This Actor updates the relevant records in task_execution_entities TDM DB table to populate the execution_note field for the required entities.

 See an example below: